Cross Country Road Trip Expenses

 Totals $2636.94 $2443.38

 I estimated that our flight would be $200 per person.
-We actually saw a cheaper price on Southwest Airlines website for $194.
-People were telling me that I wouldn’t be able to get a rental car for less than $1100.
+We actually saw a cheaper price on Southwest Airlines’ website for $194.
+People told me I couldn’t get a rental car for less than $1100.
 I had faith that we would find one cheaper.
 I estimated that the rental car would be $700.
-I actually tweeted if anybody had any rental car deals.
-I received a message out the blue from a travel agent.
+I tweeted if anybody had any rental car deals.
+I received a message out of the blue from a travel agent.
 He was able to book my rental car for $523.03 through Hertz.
 That was the total price for the 13 days.
 The car we rented was a Dodge Avenger.
 The estimated hotel price was $686.94.
-The actual price was $633.53.
+The actual cost was $633.53.
 Priceline helped me find some cheap rooms.
 The travel agent helped with a couple of rooms as well.
 The gas was estimated to be $450.
 We spent less than that.
 Food is the only thing we went over.
-As you can see we spent $66.82 more for food than I estimated.
+As you can see, we spent $66.82 more on food than I estimated.

-There were a couple more expenses such as souvenirs, parking, and postage as well.
-Since we drove we shipped two boxes of souvenirs back home.
-We also sent postcards to friends and family as well.
+There were more expenses, such as souvenirs, parking, and postage.
+Since we drove, we shipped two boxes of mementos back home.
+We sent postcards to friends and family as well.

 Extra Tips

 Bring food and water with you.
-Depending on how much you drive you may not always want to stop at a restaurant.
+You may not always want to stop at a restaurant, depending on how much you drive.

 Bring a cooler with you.
 I purchased one from Family Dollar for less than $3.